1. The Laying of Plans, Calculations, and Estimations

 # 7. Maneuvering and Dealing with Direct Conflict

 There will be times when we will still have to meet difficult challenges head on and may not circumvent them.
-Sun Tzu advises us to maintain the following if we are to emerge unscathed and maximise our tactical advantage.
+Sun Tzu advises us to maintain the following if we are to emerge unscathed and maximize our tactical advantage.

 My key takeaways here:

-- Personnel – Maintain harmonious relationships between all levels of your hierarchy and create a unity within your organization that operates to an internal discipline.
+- Personnel – Maintain harmonious relationships between all levels of your hierarchy and create a unity within your organization that operates to internal discipline.
 Ensure they get a share of the “spoils” to keep them motivated and help them buy into company Mission.

 - Logistics – Always ensure clear l lines of supply secured to sustain you throughout your campaign.

 - Local Knowledge – Make sure you have good local knowledge of your market with an insider’s view if possible.